sagarmittal1/CP-Practice/README.md

 You get this boii..
 Let start and remember one thing :blush: :smiley:

-> “Don’t ever let someone tell you, you can’t do something.
+### *“Don’t ever let someone tell you, you can’t do something.
 You got a dream, you got to protect it.
 People can’t do something themselves, they want to tell you you can’t do it.
 You want something, go get it.
-Period.”     by Chris Gardner
+Period.”*